schambig/holbertonschool-validation/module3_task1/README.md

 - help

 ## Build Workflow
-- The workflow is executed into an Ubuntu 18.04
+- The workflow is executed into an Ubuntu 18.04 execution environment
 - Required tools are installed prior to any `make` target, by executing the script `setup.sh`